 It’s all the rage.
 Sustainable, organic, low calorie, colorful, delicious food.
 London has an antiquated reputation of being total crap when it comes to mealtime, but I’ve easily found how to debunk these myths after living here just a short time.

 It goes without saying, discovering healthy restaurants in every corner of this city is a breeze.
-But I think cooking at home, utilizing local products and attending events with a taste of everything is the best way to conquer the landscape of urban eating.
+But I think cooking at home, utilizing my appliances from Goodfoodblogph and local products, and attending events with a taste of everything is the best way to conquer the landscape of urban eating.

 Looking for something indulgent first while in London?
 Check out this review of afternoon tea at Sketch for your next trip!

 Twice a year, the city explodes in a delicious array of foodie delights.
 The Taste Of London event showcases the top vendors, restaurants and suppliers in the industry, with any food or drink you can imagine, all under one roof.